grnet/snf-image/docs/architecture.rst

 needed by windows in order to perform an unattended setup.
 The *SNF_IMAGE_TARGET* variables needs to be present for this task to run.

-**SELinuxAutorelabel**: Creates *.autorelabel* file in RedHat images.
+**SELinuxAutorelabel**: Creates *.autorelabel* file in Red Hat images.
 This is needed if SELinux is enabled to enforce an automatic file system relabeling at the next boot.
-The only enviromental variable required by this task is *SNF_IMAGE_TARGET*.
+The only environmental variable required by this task is *SNF_IMAGE_TARGET*.

 **AssignHostname**: Assigns or changes the hostname in a Linux or Windows image.
 The task will fail if the Linux distribution is not supported.
-For now, we support Debian, Redhat, Slackware, SUSE and Gentoo derived distros.
+For now, we support Debian, Red Hat, Slackware, SUSE and Gentoo derived distributions.
 The hostname is read from *SNF_IMAGE_HOSTNAME* variable.
 In addition to the latter, *SNF_IMAGE_TARGET* is also required.

 **ChangePassword**: Changes the password for a list of users.
 For Linux systems this is accomplished by directly altering the image's ``/etc/shadow`` file.
 For Windows systems a script is injected into the VM's hard disk.
 This script will be executed during the specialize pass of the Windows setup.
+For FreeBSD ``/etc/master.passwd`` is altered, ``/etc/spwd.db`` is removed and a script is injected into the VM's hard disk that will recreate the aforementioned file.
 The list of users whose passwords will changed is determined by the *SNF_IMAGE_PROPERTY_USERS* variable (see :ref:`image-properties`).
 For this task to run *SNF_IMAGE_TARGET* and *SNF_IMAGE_PASSWORD* variables need to be present.

 **FilesystemResizeMounted**: Injects a script into a Windows image file system that will enlarge the last file system to cover up the whole partition.
 The